basiaz79/My-Portfolio/README.md

 I enjoy working in a team and collaborating with others.
 I am looking for a company where I could use my skills and become a valuable team member.

-If you are looking for a QA Engineer with strong analytical skills, and a passion for creating high-quality products, please feel free to contact me.
+If you are looking for a QA Engineer with strong analytical skills, and a passion for creating high-quality products, feel free to contact me.

 # <h2>CV</h2>